ramigs/ramigs.dev/src/site/posts/2022-08-27-typescript-how-to-define-type-for-objects-with-dynamic-properties.md

 const dictionary: MyDictionary = {};
 ```

-Now, if we try to set something like the following, Typescript will signal an
+Now, if we try to set something like the following, TypeScript will signal an
 error and stop us:

 ```js